Vizzuality/vizzuality/README.md

 When you add a new project it would be great if you could consult and [update this table](https://docs.google.com/spreadsheets/d/171t8Nkwt80hM3bK_sBKNMjOcrw53c8_n2CecwZL-2OE/edit#gid=0).
 It'll help make sure we're putting the most important projects in the right places!

 ## Order of Project's Modules (11/05/2015)
 From now on, you can modify the order of project's module appearance.
-In order to do that you have to do two things:
+In order to do this you have to do two things:

 **Add dashes and tabulations.**